bwvoss/failure-patterns-essay/README.md

 I like where this is headed -- there is a single, localized place to handle error, the happy path is clear and void of failure logic, and we have a place to add and refactor for failure cases.

-There are still a number of questions, though, specifically about figuring out what the specific problem is, and as we grow, how easy it will be to share error handling logic.
+There are still a number of questions, though, specifically about figuring out what the specific problem is (maybe combine with the error itself?), and as we grow, how easy it will be to share error handling logic.

 TODO:

 - look into what collection pipelining would do to resolve the issue of figuring out what really went wrong.
 Make one item in the collection have one reason to fail.
-- Fault tolerance at scale
+- Fault tolerance at scale; and show that fault tolerance is orthogonal to scale.

 ### Fault Tolerance At Scale

-There is a lot to application stability than simply rescuing errors.
-There are circuit breakers, rate limiters, timeouts, semaphores and sharding.
-This is where stuff gets more expensive and difficult to change, but for us, we know exactly where it goes.
+Now we enter the part that most people consider fault tolerance.
+"Simply catching errors isn't fault tolerance!
+Where is the hardware redundancy and hot backups!" they may say.
+For most people, fault tolerance is coupled to scale.

+While it is true that total fault tolerance must handle hardware failure, we wouldn't be fault tolerant without the foundation we've set, and in many ways, while scale breeds more exotic reasons to fail, fault tolerance is orthogonal to scale.
+And for small applications, it is OK to defer more expensive stability measures until operating at scale.

+Circuit breakers, rate limiters, timeouts and semaphores are a few software abstractions to aid stability and fault tolerance.
+Because we've already set clear abstractions for error handlinng, we know exactly where most of this stuff will go.

 Let's add a circuit breaker and a timeout for the HTTP request:

 ex4 -- show circuit breakers and timeouts; and more complicated failure responses